bragur/chat/README.md

 # Chatroom

-## This is a project for WEPO at Reykjavik University, Sprng 2016.
+## This is a project for WEPO at Reykjavik University, Spring 2016.

 After pulling the repository, run

 	npm install

 to get all packages.